 Crypto hardware wallets: A brief history

 Cryptocurrency hardware wallets are essentially offline vaults that safely store users’ private keys.
 This industry is still very young.

 Trezor is a true pioneer in crypto, having brought out the first cold storage wallet in 2011.

-Three years later, 2014 saw both Ledger and CoolBitX, maker of the CoolWallet S (read our riveting origins story) take their humble first steps.
+Three years later, 2014 saw both Ledger and CoolBitX, maker of the CoolWallet S take their humble first steps.